Anchoring Down a Gazebo

 While looking in the garden section at Lowe’s we stumbled on a clearance section of large planters.
 It may have been destiny because there were 4 concrete planters that were square shaped and exactly what we had in mind.
 We estimated that they weighed 40-50lbs a piece which we also liked.
 In addition to the planters, we picked up two bags of Sakrete Fast Setting concrete mix.

-Here is the exact gazebo we have - Click Here
+Here is the exact gazebo we have - Click Here and also sold Here

-Here are the planters we used - Click Here
+Here are the planters we used - Click Here and an additional option - Click Here

 Here is the concrete mix we used - Click Here